 In Dante’s Inferno, our hero passes through the Gates of Hell, which bear an inscription, the final line of which is the famous phrase “Lasciate ogne speranza, voi ch’intrate“, or “Abandon all hope, ye who enter here.”
 No such ominous eloquence greets the visitor to Ireland’s Gates of Hell, two sites that have acquired legendary reputations for being entrances to the underworld.
 One has been shut by papal order since 1625 and the other is a fetid mud hole associated with cats.
 One is firmly Christian and the other purely pagan.
-One is now chiefly regarded as an ancient seat of royalty, the other, St. Patrick’s Purgatory in Donegal is an ancient site of strict pilgrimage.
+One is now regarded as the actual birthplace of what became Halloween, the other, St. Patrick’s Purgatory in Donegal is an ancient site of strict pilgrimage.

 The pagan festival of Samhain, now replaced by the Christian feast of Hallowe’en is the time at which one of these gates is said to open and evil has a free reign to lurk and snatch its victims as it sees fit before the dawn.
 From these portals spirits emerge from and wreak havoc.
 As landmarks go, having the Gates of Hell in your locality surely tops any list of undesirable adjoining properties.
 Neighbours from Hell how are you.
 We shall look at the earlier of the two sites first, a site that ironically in its heyday was regarded as the most prestigious address in ancient Connaught.
 It is situated near Tulsk in County Roscommon, at what is now known as Rathcroghan.